Today I am going to teach you how to recover a formatted memory card and get back your lost photographs (pics, videos, etc.).

 Stop using the card immediately!
 That is absolutely the first step you should take.

-Note: it's super important that you do not take any additional photos using the same camera card (be it a SD, CF or xD).
+Note: it's important that you do not take any additional photos using the same camera card (be it a SD, CF or xD).

 Studies show that the primary reason why data recovery fails is that the user continues to use the storage media with massive data writing activities (such as saving new files), causing the data contained in those files marked as deleted to be overwritten, and thus they become totally unrecoverable.